 One option is to manually collect all the necessary information and enter the transactions, as described here.
 To save time and aggravation, AdjustedCostBase.ca provides a streamlined approach, allowing you to avoid this very cumbersome process.
-To access this functionality, follow the “Import Tax Information for ETF’s / Funds / Trusts” link under the list of transactions.
+To access this functionality, follow the “Import Data” links in the “Streamlined Import of Tax Information” section on any security’s page.
 You’ll be brought to a form allowing you to search for the ETF in our database:

 By searching for the name or ticker symbol for the year in question you can find the ETF.
 Note that you must still perform a search even if you’ve given your security the correct name.
 After following the link for the correct security, you’ll be brought to a page that shows all the return of capital, capital gain dividend, and non-cash distributions for XIC for the year.

 Note: An AdjustedCostBase.ca Premium subscription is required to access the functionality below.
-However, AdjustedCostBase.ca Basic subscribers can still search for funds, as described above, in order to view a list of available funds in our datatbase.
+However, AdjustedCostBase.ca Basic subscribers can still search for funds, as described above, in order to preview the list of available funds in our datatbase.